-In 2018, due to the change in USD/GEL exchange rate and stability in commercial property value in USD terms, the Company concluded that there is an indication that impairment recognised in prior years on buildings may be reversed.
-The Company assessed the recoverable amount of building based on the fair value less costs to sell of its building which resulted in an impairment reversal of GEL 275 thousand (2017: GEL 295 thousand) for the owner occupied part of the building and GEL 225 thousand (2017: GEL 242 thousand) for the part of the building which was classified as investment property.
+In 2020 the Company hired an independent expert to assess the recoverable amount of building based on the fair value less costs to sell of its building which resulted in an impairment reversal of GEL 67 thousand for the owner occupied part of the building and GEL 16 thousand for investment property.

 The fair value was determined based on market prices in recent transactions or announced asking prices of similar properties.
 The key assumption made by the expert related to the market price of one square meter of commercial area in the similar location and condition in the centre of Tbilisi.
-The range for one square meter varied from USD 1,370 to USD 2,170.
+The fair value is categorized into Level 3 of the fair value hierarchy, because of significant unobservable adjustments to observable inputs to the valuation technique used.